Custom Winchester 70 in 375 H&H

 The matte hard chrome looks like stainless but shines less and is much harder and more weather resistant.
 Setup as is, the rifle is 10 or 11 pounds, I have no scale, but the sling makes it seem less and allows the rifle to be brought into action much faster than any other setup.
 I have never fired the rifle and the original owner said he fired it less than 100 times.
 I saw his target with 300 grain pills and they were never over 1 inch for three shots at 100 yards.
 I built this for my hunting in Alaska, when I lived there, but since moving I have never returned to hunt.
 I am going through my stuff and selling all my dangerous game rifles and this is one of the last to go.
 This rifle is perfect for Africa, Alaska, Canada and for big game in North America or Russia.
 Sorry, but I do not have the boxes or manuals as they were lost in the move.

 This cost over $4500 to build and took several years to complete.
-I am selling it for $3100 shipped and accept USPS Money Orders and personal checks only.
+I am selling it for $3100 shipped for all or $2200 without scope and rings.
+I accept USPS Money Orders and personal checks only.
 Trades may be considered for Black Powder Cartridge Rifles like the Sharps, Rolling Blocks, Hepburns, Ballards and such.
 I like them in 45-90, 45-70, 40-65, 38-55 and 22LR.
 Also like Ruger No.1s, Savage 99s, Winchester 94s and Travor X95.
 Your FFL must be willing to accept from a private person.
-Contact me for any questions.
+Contact me for any questions or more pictures.
 Thanks.